The Best Fatty Liver Diet: Modified Mediterranean Diet

 I always used to have a cake or some candy around me before being diagnosed, and it’s really difficult to put hem away.
 Looking back at this, it was probably one of the reasons why I developed a fatty liver in the first place.

-Fortunately, you will soon get used with eating apples as desert instead of sugary sweeets, so it’s not a never-ending hell you’re going to go through (but the first two weeks will be really tough!)
+Fortunately, you will soon get used with eating apples as desert instead of sugary sweets, so it’s not a never-ending hell you’re going to go through (but the first two weeks will be really tough!)

 Fortunately, only the beginning of the race (which is actually a marathon) is difficult.

-You will get used to this new life very soon and you will start to love all the foods you’ll eat every day, even though there will be very low fat consumption and way more sugars than you were probably eating.
+You will get used to this new life very soon and you will start to love all the foods you’ll eat every day, even though there will be very low fat consumption and way fewer sugars than you were probably eating.

 Actually, if you will taste any fried food a few months after switching to this diet, you will find it yucky and way too greasy for your liking.